Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Experiment Result

 \subsection{Feasibility of Semi-Supervised Learning}

-To further investigate why SSL method can infer rewards from trajectories more effectively than self-supervised methods—and why SSL techniques can be applied to reward shaping, we conduct the following experiment and analyses.
-We examine the trajectory distribution and obtain the consensus matrix $\mathcal{C}$ in Figure~\ref{fig: consensus}.
-Each element $ a_{ij} $ $\in\mathcal{C},0\leq a_{ij}\leq 1,$ is frequency at which {the two trajectories} $\tau_i $ and $\tau_j $ are assigned to the same shaped reward value.
+To further investigate why SSL method can infer rewards from transitions more effectively than self-supervised methods—and why SSL techniques can be applied to reward shaping, we conduct the following experiment and analysis.
+We examine the transition distribution and obtain the consensus matrix $\mathcal{C}$ in Figure.~\ref{fig: consensus}.
+Each element $ a_{ij} $ $\in\mathcal{C},0\leq a_{ij}\leq 1,$ is frequency at which {the two transitions} $\tau_i $ and $\tau_j $ are assigned to the same shaped reward value.
 Note that we use estimated reward values for labels.

 Larger estimated reward values, i.e., rewards given for achieving long-term goals, exhibit clearer diagonal boundaries compared to smaller reward values.
 However, the decision boundaries inside high reward values are more ambiguous, with only one clear diagonal block, aligning with the clustering assumption of SSL.
-SSL methods relies on the smoothness assumption and clustering assumption \citep{Ouali2020AnOO} on the augmented data, in this case, the trajectories.
+SSL methods relies on the smoothness assumption and clustering assumption \cite{Ouali2020AnOO} on the augmented data, in this case, the trajectories.
 To be specific, for classification models, the smoothness assumption indicates if two points $x_1, x_2$ reside in a high-density region are close, then so should be their corresponding outputs $y_1, y_2$.
 And clustering assumption indicates that samples from the same class are closer to each other, while there are significant boundaries between samples from different classes and the decision boundary of the model should be as far as possible from regions of high data density.
 Notably, this observed ambiguity in high reward values has minimal practical impact on SSRS, as the reward estimator outputs these high rewards with negligible confidence probabilities.